colin-1833/rocket-stake/readme.md

 # What is Rocket Pool and rETH?

 Rocket Pool is a network of smart contracts that incentive decentralized staking on the ETH 2.0 network.
-Learn more about Rocket Pool by going to their [site](https://rocketpool.net) or interacting with its discord community (one of the best in the crypto space).
+Learn more about Rocket Pool by going to their [site](https://rocketpool.net) or interacting with their discord community (one of the best in the crypto space).
 Their contracts are slated to deploy on Prater (Goerli) and then Mainnet sometime in late 2021.
 [Read more about how Rocket Pool works](https://docs.rocketpool.net/guides/staking/overview.html#how-rocket-pool-works).

 # Tax Disclaimer